 Under the new act, some Accountable Care Organizations can now actually pay patients to come in for their wellness exams and other items they would normally turn to their primary physician for (up to $20 per visit).
 This will benefit the ACOs by bringing in new patients, and benefit the patients by creating more of a centralized care environment.

 On the same token, the act encourages better coordination for Special Needs Plan services.
-It encourages Medicare and Medicaid to work more closely together for seniors with special needs.
+It encourages Medicare and Medicaid to work more closely together for seniors and Medicare eligibles with special needs.

-Do you want to join us in making a difference for these seniors?
+Do you want to join us in making a difference for these seniors and Medicare eligibles?
 Click here to learn more about working with Senior Market Advisors.